pydantic/pydantic/docs/usage/validators.md

 they're called after field validation.

 Field validation will not occur if `pre=True` root validators raise an error.
-As with field validators, "post" (i.e. `pre=False`) root validators by default will be called if field validation fails; this behaviour can be changed by setting the `skip_on_failure=True` keyword argument to the validator.
+As with field validators, "post" (i.e. `pre=False`) root validators by default will be called even if field validation fails; this behaviour can be changed by setting the `skip_on_failure=True` keyword argument to the validator.
 The `values` argument will be a dict containing the values which passed field validation and field defaults where applicable.

 ## Field Checks